-A Registered Dietitian (sometimes called a nutritionist) who specializes in working with teens is a great addition to the treatment team.
-The nutritionist will make an individualized plan for your teen, taking the whole family into account.
+A Registered Dietitian (sometimes called a nutritionist) who specializes in working with teens is a great part of the treatment team.
+The dietitian will make an individualized plan for your teen, taking the whole family into account.
 Your teen will learn specific ways to get the nutrition she needs to reach a healthier weight.
 Sometimes, one visit is all that is necessary to get on track.
 In other cases, follow-up visits are recommended until weight gain and healthy goals are accomplished.
-Your teen’s nutritionist will set the pace for how often they meet, be it once a month, every other week or on a weekly basis.
+Your teen’s dietitian will set the pace for how often they meet, be it once a month, every other week or on a weekly basis.

 A mental health counselor or therapist who specializes in working with teens may be helpful with goal setting and providing help with any anxiety related to food and health.

 Energy or calorie-containing fluids include: whole milk, 100% fruit juice, smoothies, milk shakes (including nutritional supplements or homemade milkshakes), and Carnation Breakfast Essentials® powder.
 Avoid calorie-free or low-calorie drinks such as diet soda, Crystal Lite®, or seltzer water.
 Your teen should drink at least 8 ounces of calorie-containing fluids with each meal and snack.
 Generally, fluids can help promote weight gain because they are relatively less filling than solid foods providing similar energy (calories).